banatiarpit97/react-slider/README.md

     pagination: If passed, pagination box will be shown at bottom right(Default to false)
     controls: If passed, 'next' and 'previous' buttons will be shown(Default to false)
     description: If passed, description will be shown at the bottom(Default to false)
-    autoplayMode: If passed, slides will rotate automatically
+    autoplayMode: If passed, slides will rotate automatically(Default to false)

 # Available Scripts
 In the project directory, you can run: